The Principal Dev – Masterclass for Tech Leads

 }

 3. The callback function of this.computed must be a pure function.
-That means it should not create side effects or access any non-stateful variables.
+This means it should not create side effects or access any non-stateful variables.
 For example, you cannot use Deno or document in the callback function:

 // ❌ Won't work - throws `Deno is not defined` when the button is clicked